cfengine/documentation/README.md

 #### Quoting policy files

+The following macros read code from a file and inject the text in that file into the documentation.
+Contol comments in the file and regular expressions passed to the macros can be used to specify which sections of the file should be injected.

+The generator searches for `filename` in the `core/examples` subdirectory of WKRDIR.

 * `[%CFEngine_include_example(filename)%]`

 Injects the code from `filename` as a CFEngine code block.
 Comments are ignored, unless they start with `#@`, in which case they interrupt the code block and are rendered as markdown.

-The generator searches for `filename` in the `core/examples` subdirectory of WKRDIR.
+A block of code following a `#[%-%]` line is omitted, until a line starts with `#[%+%]`.

 * `[%CFEngine_include_snippet(filename, begin_rx, end_rx [optional])%]`